 - Hard to print.

-PETG.
-A popular filament often said to be “tougher” then PLA+.
+PETG: A popular filament often said to be “tougher” then PLA+.
 As with ABS, this is untrue.
 PETG has mediocre strength and very poor impact resistance.
 It’s a deceptive material, and can appear to be tough and ductile, but under sharp impact it can shatter.
 PETG does have better heat resistance then PLA+, but it’s not that great.
 PETG is very stable and does have very good chemical resistance, however its not good for parts subject to mechanical stress or impact.
 I do not recommend PETG at all.
-Don’t waist your time.
+Don’t waste your time.

 Pros: